 The letters ‘N’ and ‘A’ were given to military stations, but ‘K’ and ‘W’ were assigned out for commercial use.
 Radio stations east of the Mississippi River had to start their stations with ‘W’, and stations west of the Mississippi with ‘K’.
 There is some discrepancy though since radio stations that already existed before this rule was put in place weren’t required to change their name.

 The three letters after the ‘K’ or ‘W’ can mean a few different things.
 Sometimes they represent the networks that own the radio station—for example, WABC, KCBS, and WTBS.
 Sometimes it’s the actual station number, like in KTWO or KFOR.
 And other times it’s an acronym such as WTTW for “Windows to the World.”
 But the station that takes home the prize for the best four-letter combination is a sports radio station out of St. Louis that chose the name KRAP.
-Speaking of crap, this is the one curse word that Canadia thinks it’s OK to say on the radio.
+Now that you know why radio stations do this, check out these other explanations for things you’ve always wondered about.